ZoiPer/public-docs/configuration-data.md

   * Type: ***string***.
   * Default value: *nothing* (i.e. an empty string).

-* `voicemail_transfer_extension`: this option defines the extension that the phone dials on the server to leave a voicemail message from this specific account.
-  * Type: ***string***.
-  * Default value: *nothing* (i.e. an empty string).

-* `force_rfc3264`: this option determines whether the phone forcibly holds calls made or received from this specific account according to RFC3264 (Cisco Unified Communications Manager).
-  * Type: ***boolean***.
-  * Default value: `false`.

-* `use_kpml`: this option determines whether the phone uses KPML with this specific account.
-  * Type: ***boolean***.
-  * Default value: `false`.

 * `use_overlap_dialing`: this option determines whether the phone uses overlap dialing from this specific account.
   * Type: ***boolean***.
   * Default value: `false`.

-* `use_custom_ringtone`: this option determines whether the phone uses a custom ringtone (from an audio file) for calls made or received from this specific account.
-  * Type: ***boolean***.
-  * Default value: `false`.

-* `custom_ringtone_location`: this option defines the path to the audio file used as a custom ringtone for this specific account.
-  * This option only makes sense when `use_custom_certificate` is enabled.
-  * Type: ***string*** (more specifically, a valid path to an existing audio file).
-  * Default value: *nothing* (i.e. an empty string).
-This means that no custom ringtone file is used and that the default ringtone is played instead by the phone.

-* `use_custom_certificate`: this option determines whether and how the phone uses a custom certificate for encryption with this specific account.
-  * Type: ***text enumeration***.
-  * Possible values:
-    * `none`: This value means that no certificate is used at all.
-    * `common`: This value means that the default certificate from the server is used.
-    * `location`: This value means that a custom certificate from a certificate file is used.
-    * `configuration`: This value means that the phone will generate a self-signed certificate for this account.
-    * `self_signed`: It means that a custom certificate which is directly stored in the configuration is used.
-  * Default value: `none`.

-* `custom_certificate_location`: this option defines the path to the certificate file used for the custom certificate for this specific account.
-  * This option only makes sense when the value of the `use_custom_certificate` option is `location`.
-  * Type: ***string*** (more specifically, a valid path to an existing certificate file).
-  * Default value: *nothing* (i.e. an empty string).
-This means that no custom certificate file is used.

-* `custom_certificate`: this option defines the custom certificate itself used for this specific account.
-  * This option only makes sense when the value of the `use_custom_certificate` option is `configuration`.
-  * Type: ***string*** (more specifically, a valid certificate specification).
-  * Default value: *nothing* (i.e. an empty string).
-This means that no custom certificate is used.

-* `mwi_subscribe_usage`: this option determines whether and how the phone subscribes for Message Waiting Information (MWI) to the server.
-If the server supports it, the phone will inform the user of new voicemail messages received from this specific account.
-  * Type: ***text enumeration***.
-  * Possible values:
-    * `disabled`: This value means that no MWI subscription takes place.
-    * `before`: This value means that the MWI subscription takes place before the account gets registered.
-    * `after`: This value means that the MWI subscription takes place after the account gets registered.
-    * `both`: This value means that the MWI subscription takes place both before and after the account gets registered.
-  * Default value: `both`.

 * `use_number_rewriting`: this option determines whether a default country code is used for numbers dialed from this specific account that do not have one, and whether an international call prefix is used for them.
   * Type: ***boolean***.